 Or a wee-one (think: peanut butter cups) who would live on yogurt and granola if I let her.

 Without further ado, our family’s favorite granola recipe.
-Complete with beautiful photos of my little helpers.

 Start by putting all the dry ingredients in one bowl.

 In a separate bowl, start the wet ingredients by melting the butter in the microwave.
 Then add the honey.

 Mix everything together, spread onto a lined baking sheet and pop it in the oven.
 Remove and let cool, batting away any husband snitchers.